karenhjw/meghna-hugo/exampleSite/content/english/blog/sentiment-pen-copy.md

 title = "HR Sharing as Connection"

 +++
-Sentiment pen project is to investigate the possibilities of emotion recognition via daily life activities -- writing and drawing.
+HR Sharing as Connection project is to explore the

 ### Project Description